We are reader-supported. Buying through links on our site may earn us commissions. Learn More.

 It’s important to note that because of their scarcity, 2 Carat Diamonds are rarely found in local stores–and if they are, they are likely to be of a poor quality cut.

 Several online diamond dealers offer a range of exquisite 2 Carat Diamond engagement rings.
 Significant differences in beauty exist among these diamonds, along with significant differences in price.
 And a higher price doesn’t always mean a better diamond.

 In terms of pricing, diamonds are all priced per carat.
 For example, a 0.50 carat diamond may have a price of $1,400 per carat.
 The diamond’s price for the stone would be $1,400 x 0.50, equaling $700.

 In addition, diamond prices per carat increase as you reach higher weight categories.
 Diamond prices increase exponentially with weight because of the diamond’s higher weight value and the higher price per carat for the increased weight category.
-For example, a 2 Carat Diamond like this one might be $8,380 per carat, while a similar 3 Carat Diamond such as this one might be priced at $10,920 per carat.
+For example, a 2 Carat Diamond like this one from Blue Nile might be $7,358 per carat, while a similar 3 Carat Diamond such as this one from Blue Nile might be priced at $12,213 per carat.

 We stress categories, as prices per carat do not continually increase as weight is increased.
 Diamonds are retail products driven by emotion more than reason.